 When Does the Film "Batman Returns" (1992) Take Place?

-"Batman Returns" is a crime superhero film written by Daniel Waters with Sam Hamm, Wesley Strick, and Tim Burton [adapting "Detective Comics #58 v1 (1941?) by ?, as well as "Batman" #62 v1 (1949/1950) by ?, "Batman" #15 v1 (1943?) by ?, and "Batman" 60s episodes? "" () by ?] that released June 19th, 1992.
+"Batman Returns" is a crime superhero film written by Daniel Waters with Sam Hamm, Wesley Strick, and Tim Burton [adapting the Batman story in "Detective Comics #58 v1 (1941) by Bill Finger, as well as the first Batman story in "Batman" #62 v1 (1950) by Bill Finger and the first Batman story in "Batman" #15 v1 (1942) by Jack Schiff] that released June 19th, 1992.
 So when is "Batman Returns" set?

 It takes place on an alternate timeline of the fictional DC Films Universe in the year: